India slips to 112th place on gender gap; in bottom-5 on health, economic fronts

 India has slipped four places to rank 112th globally in terms of gender gap amid widening disparity in terms of women's health and survival and economic participation -- the two areas where the country is now ranked in the bottom-five, an annual survey showed on Tuesday.
 While Iceland remains the world's most gender-neutral country, India has moved down the ladder from its 108th position last year on the World Economic Forum's Gender Gap Report to rank below countries like China (106th), Sri Lanka (102nd), Nepal (101st), Brazil (92nd), Indonesia (85th) and Bangladesh (50th).

 Yemen is ranked the worst (153rd), while Iraq is 152nd and Pakistan 151st.
-"The time it will take to close the gender gap narrowed to 99.5 years in 2019.
-While an improvement on 2018 -– when the gap was calculated to take 108 years to close -- it still means parity between men and women across health, education, work and politics will take more than a lifetime to achieve," the WEF said.
+"The time it will take to close the gender gap (globally) narrowed to 99.5 years in 2019.
+While an improvement in 2018 -– when the gap was calculated to take 108 years to close -- it still means parity between men and women across health, education, work, and politics will take more than a lifetime to achieve," the World Economic Forum (WEF) said.

-Geneva-based WEF, an international organisation for public-private cooperation, said this year's improvement can largely be ascribed to a significant increase in the number of women in politics.
+Geneva-based WEF, an international organization for public-private cooperation, said this year's improvement can largely be ascribed to a significant increase in the number of women in politics.
 The political gender gap will take 95 years to close, compared to 107 years last year.
-Worldwide, women now hold 25.2 per cent of parliamentary lower-house seats and 21.2 per cent of ministerial positions, compared to 24.1 per cent and 19 per cent, respectively last year.
+Worldwide, women now hold 25.2 percent of parliamentary lower-house seats and 21.2 percent of ministerial positions, compared to 24.1 percent and 19 percent, respectively last year.

 It also flagged abnormally low sex ratios at birth in India (91 girls for every 100 boys) and Pakistan (92/100).
 The WEF said India has closed two-thirds of its overall gender gap, but the condition of women in large fringes of India's society is precarious and the economic gender gap runs particularly deep.